 2.4 Conflicts and Declaration of Interests

 The Corporations Act 2001 imposes significant obligations on directors in relation to disclosure of interests.
-To ensure compliance with the requirements of the Act, the Board has developed the following protocol:

 3. Board Committees